Working at the Burger Barn in Bishop, California has ushered me into political conversations at a higher rate than any

-I started a feminist media company a year ago for the outdoor industry and this week I wrote an essay, published it on the website, and then I took it down because white people don’t want to hear certain things.
+White people don’t want to hear certain things.
 They don’t want to hear that they could possibly be the oppressors in our world.
 That as white people, as well-intentioned, progressively-minded white people, that we could be doing harm.
 That we could be the reason for Trump.
 White people don’t want to hear that in all their goodness and loving intention-setting that they could be the reason for the war, for climate change, for the industries that move coal and oil and they don’t want to hear that they are the reason for the segregation that is still alive and well.
 White people don’t want to hear that reservations are our fault, are still our fault, though it happened a hundred years ago, the fact that it is still happening, means that we need to get up and be mad about it and do something about it already.
-What are we waiting for?
-Change doesn’t come from waiting.

 So when will we wake up and radicalize the times?